-Holiday budgeting takes time and discipline but the payoff is well worth it.
+A holiday budget takes time and discipline, but the payoff is well worth it.
 “Think of a budget as a financial GPS,” says Cate Williams, national spokeswoman for Money Management International.
-Drawing up a soup-to-nuts budget helps safeguard cash, without quenching the holiday spirit: “It makes us a cheerful giver because we’re not spending money that should go to another expense,” Williams says.
+“It makes us a cheerful giver because we’re not spending money that should go to another expense,” Williams says.

 So how do you become a “cheerful giver”?
 We recommend the following steps to help you make and keep your holiday budget!

 Holiday money must come from your current disposable income.
 If you plan to spend money you don’t have, prepare for a credit card bill that could take years to pay off.
 Don’t believe us?
 Let’s do the math.

 The National Retail Federation predicts consumers will spend an average of $688.87 on holiday-related expenses this year.

 If that amount is on a credit card with an 18 percent annual percentage rate (APR), and you pay the minimum payment of 4 percent each month, it will take you three years to pay off the charges.
 And, you’ll pay an extra $203 in interest.

 Ideally, you’ve saved some money for the holidays.
 If not, cut back on extras such as movies, dinners out or coffee drinks until the holidays are over.
 “There are always things in a budget you can trim back,” Williams says.